You are probably like most people and want to control your money, rather than have it control you.

 Below are what I consider the three key ingredients of a simple money management system…

-Now I can here you moaning already, yeah yeah a budget…
+Now I can hear you moaning already, yeah yeah that’s just a fancy way of tricking you into doing a budget…

-The simple truth is that you need a budget as your starting point to know how much is coming in and how much is going out, and where you are spending your money.
+The simple truth is that you need a plan for your money.
+Your starting point is to know how much is coming in and how much is going out, and where you are spending your money.

-Without a budget you can’t make the necessary adjustments required to control your money.
+Without a money plan, you can’t make the necessary adjustments required to control your money.

 Invest in Yourself First

-The aim of your budget should be to identify an amount that you can put toward investing each month…
+The aim of your money plan should be to identify an amount that you can put toward investing each month… HINT: The Money Planner helps you do this!

 However the number one secret of the wealthy, that isn’t really a secret, is that they pay themselves first…